sagarsrc/sagarsarkale.com/blog/content/blog/llms/position-encoding.md

 # Introduction

-Positional encoding is a small concept in Transformer architecture, yet of crucial importance.
-In RNNs or LSTMs we pass a tokens in a sequential manner, here information of "order" is inherently captured.
+Positional encoding is a small concept in Transformer architecture yet of crucial importance.
+In RNNs or LSTMs we pass tokens sequentially, here information of "order" is inherently captured.

-Whereas in case of Transformers we pass multiple tokens at the same time, they are more likely lose out on positional information of tokens.
-As we are feeding tokens parallely we need to use some mechanism to remember the "order" of the tokens being fed to the transformer.
+Whereas in the case of Transformers, we pass multiple tokens at the same time, they are more likely to lose out on positional information of tokens.
+As we are feeding tokens parallel we need to use some mechanism to remember the "order" of the tokens being fed to the transformer.
 Hence Positional Encoding.

 Why position matters?

 1. "the cat was chasing the mouse in the house"
 2. "the mouse was chasing the cat in the house"

-As we can see by swapping 2 words in the sentence, whole meaning changes.
+As we can see by swapping 2 words in the sentence, the whole meaning changes.

 # Goal